Grapedia/grapedia/docs/workflows.rst

     protein_samplesheet = "$projectDir/data/protein_data/samplesheet.csv"
-    EDTA = "yes" // Whether to run EDTA (transposable element annotation tool) - "yes" or "no" use_long_reads = false // Flag to indicate whether long-read sequencing data should be used (true/false) logfile = "pipeline_execution.log" // File where pipeline execution logs will be saved }
+    EDTA = "yes" // Whether to run EDTA (transposable element annotation tool) - "yes" or "no" use_long_reads = false // Flag to indicate whether long-read sequencing data should be used (true/false) }

 .. note::